th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/3-run-script.md

 .....
 ```

-You can read analysis in special page in the meet th2 section.
+You can read analysis on special page in the meet th2 section.